What is measles?

 Georgia

-• Three cases of measles have been reported in metro-Atlanta involving unvaccinated members of the same family.
-One case was reported in January, with the additional two reported by the state in February.
+- Three cases of measles were reported in metro-Atlanta involving unvaccinated members of the same family.
+One case was reported in January, with an additional two reported by the state in February.
+In May, another case was confirmed in an unvaccinated adult following travel abroad.

 Indiana